xoxzo/blog.xoxzo.com/content/The Way We Work/cleaning-up-slack-en.md

 chats_ where you get online and talk about random stuff unrelated to work.

 A new channel we call #alerts was created.
-This is the only channel that the engineering team doesn't turn off their notifications for.
+This is the only channel that the engineering team doesn't turn off their notifications.
 It is only used to alert everyone on the engineering team when incidents happen.

 Next we moved on to reduce the actual number of channels.
 As written above, the